 Consistency is an exceptionally powerful customer service tool, particularly in today‘s world, where competition has never been greater, and both consumer choice and empowerment are increasing.

 Of course, getting consistency right can be tricky, particularly given the proliferation of channels, which has led to customers triggering an increasing number of interactions with companies as they seek solutions to their challenges.
-This, in turn, means that they are creating clusters of interactions across multiple channels, and it is vital to service each of these interactions with the same aplomb, in order to deliver a cumulative experience that is good.
+This, in turn, means that they are creating clusters of interactions across multiple channels.
+It’s vital to service each of these interactions with the same aplomb, in order to deliver a quality cumulative experience.
 For consumers, their overall customer journey is more important than any individual interaction.

 There is a perceived expectation that every customer has when conducting a service-related interaction and it is critical to always meet these expectations if you are to deliver a consistent experience.
 Achieving this will demonstrate that you care and that you view customers as individuals – customers always want to feel like their problem means something to you.
 They want to feel that you have their best interests at heart and are genuinely eager to assist them.